shorn/zinc/readme.md

     it's worth pointing out
 * the backend authentication and authorization code needs lots more logic (and testing) of checking and verifying claims, scopes, etc.
+  * needs to test algorithm stuff
+    * prove that we don't accept `alg:none`
-  * needs to algorithm tests - i.e. prove that we don't accept `alg:none` or `alg:hs256` where the token is actually signed with the public key of an RS256 pair (yup, there've been multiple library implementations that've done that)
+    * prove that we don't accept `alg:hs256` where the token is actually signed with the public key of an RS256 pair (yup, there've been multiple library implementations that've done that)
 * secrets stored in plain SSM params
   * this is done for cost, AWS App Config and Secrets Manager cost money I don't want to pay for a demo code base.